ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/drizzle-auction-manager/README.md

   5.6 installed.
 * [Truffle](https://www.trufflesuite.com/truffle), which can be installed
   globally with `npm install -g truffle`
-* [Metamask](https://metamask.io) extension added to the browser.
+* [MetaMask](https://metamask.io) extension added to the browser.

-**Note: Do not download Metamask from an unofficial source**.
+**Note: Do not download MetaMask from an unofficial source**.

-# Initialize the project directory & install all dependencies
+# Initialize the Project Directory & Install All Dependencies

 The developer needs to set up a working directory according to ReactJS and Truffle.